-Jim Thorpe is a borough in eastern Pennsylvania known as the ‘Switzerland of America’ because of its stunning mountains, its striking and quaint scenery and its architecture.
-The borough, originally established in 1818 as Mauch Chunk, gained its new name in 1953 after James Francis Thorpe, an Olympic medalist.
+Jim Thorpe is a borough in eastern Pennsylvania known as the Switzerland of America because of its stunning mountains, its quaint scenery and its architecture.
+The borough, originally established in 1818 as Mauch Chunk, got its new name in 1953 from James Francis Thorpe, an Olympic medalist.
 Jim Thorpe has an array of exceptional outdoor activities, from hiking, skiing, biking and horseback riding to boating, fishing, swimming and camping.
 The Flagstaff Mountain and the Lehigh Valley offer a gorgeous environment for outdoor exploration.
 Historical attractions in Jim Thorpe include the Lehigh Gorge Scenic Railway, the Old Mauch Chunk Train Station, the No. 9 Coal Mine and Museum, and Eckley Miner’s Village.

 Bushkill, located in east Pennsylvania, is home to the Bushkill Falls, known as the Niagara of Pennsylvania.
 Among the state’s most well-known attractions, the Bushkill Falls is a grouping of eight waterfalls burrowed within the forested Pocono Mountains.
 Access to these waterfalls involves scenic hiking trails and beautiful bridges.
 Bushkill Falls also has miniature golf, mining for gemstones, paddle boating, fishing and exhibits to explore.